marharyta/parallax-demo/README.md

 # parallax-demo
-Parallax with pure css with
+Parallax with pure css with debug mode